LMFinish/Lily-Injector/README.md

 ![Lily Injector Preview](https://i.ibb.co/bz2Mh73/Lily-v1-1.png)

 Lily Injector is a command-line based tool designed for easy injection of AR codes into a DOL GameCube executable.
 It provides information on the target location of given codes as well as disassembly of instructions applied by them.
-To use it, open a command prompt in its directory, and make sure your DOL to be modified + the codes.txt file containing your AR codes, without newlines/spaces, are inside as well.
+To use it, open a command prompt in its directory, and make sure your DOL to be modified + the codes.txt file containing your AR codes, without newlines/spaces (except the ones inbetween the target address and injected data) are inside as well.

 - To **inject** codes, run injection.bat or open the tool in a command prompt of your choice.
 - To **preview** injection of codes, run preview_inject.bat or use the -s parameter in a command prompt & make sure codes.txt contains Action Replay code lines.